-The post-award procedures are outlined in the University's Financial Regulations, as they relate to Research Grants and Contracts:
+The post-award procedures are outlined in the University's Financial Regulations, as they relate to Research Grants.

 Research grants from research councils, charitable sources, the European Commission and other non-commercial sources.